 Syrians in the North Embrace Turkish Intervention

 (Idlib) Despite being military par excellence, Turkish presence has been widely welcomed by different segments of Syrian society in Idlib countryside and the Euphrates Shield areas, north of Aleppo.
-The reason for that being its contribution, for the first time since the outbreak of the uprising almost seven years ago, to improving the living conditions of said areas at several levels.
+The reason for that being its contribution to improving the living condition of these areas, for the first time since the outbreak of the uprising in 2011.

 Turkish Organizations on Syrian Territory